 Local Commissioners are Elders or respected community members who encourage individuals appearing before the Commission to take the necessary steps to make lasting changes which will benefit their health, wellbeing, home and community life.

-The Commissioner and Local Commissioners meet regularly to conference clients and make referrals to community support services, or in certain circumstances, to the Department of Human Services, Centrelink for income management.
+The Commissioner, Deputy Commissioner and Local Commissioners meet regularly to conference clients and make referrals to community support services, or in certain circumstances, to Services Australia for income management.

 The Commission’s activities support the broader welfare reforms implemented across Cape York Peninsula since 2008 and the ‘Our Future State: Advancing Queensland’s Priorities’ published by the Queensland Government:

 The Commission delivers services to five communities, all of which are culturally unique and some of which are geographically remote.
 Each community is different, yet each can be characterised by the entrenched disadvantage of Indigenous community members.
 High rates of welfare dependency and multi-generational poverty have resulted in communities with individuals and their families who have complex needs.

 In meeting this challenge, the Commission works with community-based service providers and partner agencies with statutory requirements under the FRC Act and the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) as part of a linked service system to achieve individualised client outcomes.

 In doing so the FRC complements several Queensland Government strategies and reforms such as: